 ORLA Advocacy Key Issue

-Leveling the Field on Short Term Vacation Rentals
+Leveling the Field on Short-term Rentals

 Establishing Oregon’s Compliance Framework

-Much like the system that was enacted in Hawaii, the State of Oregon should pass legislation that requires short term home rental properties to register with their local taxing authority before they are marketed through online exchange sites.
+Oregon should pass legislation that requires short term home rental properties to register with their local taxing authority before they are marketed through online exchange sites.
 Additionally, for jurisdictions that have a business licensing program in place, operators should secure the proper licenses.

 While state law needs to acknowledge that some smaller municipalities do not have the resources to carry out inspections for consumer protection, the law can define when and where such inspections are appropriate.